MagaliGarot/Coffee-vue/README.md

 # 🗒Le projet :

-Realization of a project in the but to study Vue.js
+Realization of a project in the but to study Vue.js.

 ![<Visuel>](/src/assets/Coffee.png)

+Success of a court on Vue.js with Openclassrooms.

 ![<Visuel>](/src/assets/captureopenclassrooms.png)

 ## 🔧 Langages